 Which is why when launching the ‘Wonder of Project Management Month’ for the Major Projects Association Knowledge Hub, I asked people to post the great things that this industry brings to the fore.
-There wasn’t much response, which is disappointing but that got me to thinking about why that is.
+There wasn’t much response, which is disappointing but that got me thinking about why that is.

 It could be all about our human nature to focus on the negative – we all complain when we have bad service but rarely speak up when it was great.
 Or maybe it’s because our industry is hard work, and PMO is in the tricky position of trying to engage and control at the same time and we spend a large chunk of time feeling frustrated.

-I recently hosted a webinar for the APM PMO SIG on Embedding a PMO Culture effectively into organisations and was surprised at the positive response it got from people across the industry.
+I hosted a webinar for the APM PMO SIG on Embedding a PMO Culture effectively into organisations and was surprised at the positive response it got from people across the industry.
 I tried to figure out why people felt positive about that hour and asking some people what value is added to them gave me a second crucial piece.

 Ever been told you are too passionate?
 I have – I learned early on in my career when to channel that into productive ‘get stuff done’ energy and when it is OK to be a little bit zany.